will I have a hard labor?

 Most women experience childbirth as more work then they expected.
 That's why we call it "labor."
 This article will begin to address what makes labor easier or harder.

 Your labor is likely to be easier rather than harder if your body is in balance, you have a doula with you, and your expectations match your experience.
 Choosing a caregiver who understands both physiological birth and how to use interventions only as needed and judiciously can make the difference between a vaginal birth or finishing with major surgery.
 Supportive birth helpers speak to the body, the heart and the mind.

-There is a spectrum of how hard and painful a posterior baby can be.
-I think it has more to do with symmetry and size of the pelvis than the baby's position itself.
-Position is often (if not always) a symptom of asymmetry or other imbalance.
+There is a spectrum of how hard and painful any labor might be, and that includes a labor with the baby in a posterior presentation.
+I think ease has more to do with muscle tension symmetry and size of the pelvis than the baby's position.
+A malposition is often (if not always) a symptom of asymmetry or other imbalance.
 Sometimes just from the placenta making the inside space a little less navigable, but usually there's more to it than that.
 Some women will have an easier posterior labor than others.
 Balancing activities, keeping the pelvic joints gently and regularly mobile, etc. will make any labor a bit easier than it would be with an imbalance or stiffness.

 Balance moves you towards the easier side of the spectrum.
 When the muscles are in balance, then its up to the bones when a baby is in a good position.

 How your caregiver attends to, or manages, your labor will also effect your experience.
 Some providers want to do something early while others have a wait and see approach.
 Which is right?